ktg5/H370-HD3-Hackintosh-OC/README.md

 * Video editing, and Photoshopping.
 * iMessage and other iCloud services.
 ### Not working:
-* Sleep/Shutdown/Restart - Can be solved with a simple SSDT patch (`FixShutdown-USB-SSDT.dsl` - just convert it to a `.aml` file).
+* Sleep/Shutdown/Restart - Can be solved with `FixShutdown-USB-SSDT` patch (Still need to find out how to make this work)
 ### Unknown:
 * AirDrop and other WiFi services